Anti-Violence Engagement Network (AVEN)

 How will we be recognized?

 At the end of each academic year, we will publish a list of groups who are a part of the network and we will host an annual celebration to acknowledge the commitment of those groups.
 Participating groups will also be acknowledged through the PVP social media platforms throughout the year.
-We are also collaborating with ASAP (Abuse and Sexual Assault Prevention) on their annual Got Consent?
-Campaign.
-Moving forward, the campaign will only feature groups that are part of the network.

 Is this an ongoing commitment?